 Do not be overly optimistic in your value estimate.
 Imagine what would happen to your own house if you were to leave the doors and windows open for months on end, maybe years.

-Animals would take up residence.
-Termites might invade.
+Animals would take up residence, or termites might invade.
 Squatters and vandals might pay regular visits.
 What would the house be worth to you at that point?

 The reality is that unfinished houses quickly lose value.
 Before long, it would be more prudent to bulldoze the remains instead of resuming construction.